contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Stay or opt in?

 Simples Nacional companies selling B2B have a single 30-day window — September 1 to 30, 2026 — to choose between staying in Simples or opting into the regular IBS/CBS regime.
-The decision is irreversible during 2027 and directly affects commercial competitiveness.
+The option (CGSN Resolution 186/2026) can be cancelled until the end of November 2026 and is valid for January–June 2027, and it directly affects commercial competitiveness.

-Simples Nacional companies selling to other companies (B2B) must decide between September 1 and 30, 2026: stay in the unified regime (and the B2B customer loses 28% of IBS/CBS credit) or opt into the regular IBS/CBS regime (keeping Simples for the other taxes).
-The decision is irreversible during 2027 — those who stay can only reassess from January 2028.
-Getting it wrong costs 30-50% of revenue over the year.
+Simples Nacional companies selling to other companies (B2B) must decide between September 1 and 30, 2026: stay in the unified regime (and the B2B customer receives only a reduced IBS/CBS credit — the fraction effectively paid within the DAS, not the full rate) or opt into the regular IBS/CBS regime (keeping Simples for the other taxes).
+The option can be cancelled, irretractably, until the end of November 2026 and is valid for January–June 2027 (CGSN Resolution 186/2026).
+Getting it wrong can cost B2B competitiveness over the period — the magnitude varies by customer base.

 01